plone/training/docs/mastering-plone/volto_development.md

 - `Easy Snippet`: Turn your selection into a snippet.
 - `autoDocstring`: Generates python docstrings.
-- JSON Crack: Seamlessly visualize JSON data instantly into graphs.
+- `JSON Crack`: Seamlessly visualize JSON data instantly into graphs.
-- MyST-Markdown: Official markdown syntax extension for MyST (Markedly Structured Text)
+- `MyST-Markdown`: Official markdown syntax extension for MyST (Markedly Structured Text)
-- Plone Snippets
+- `Plone support for VSCode`: ZCML and TAL language support, snippets for XML, Python, JavaScript and React.
 - `EsLint`: Statically analyzes your code to find problems.

 Editor support for `ReactJS` development is explained in {doc}`Effective Volto training: VSCode extensions and helpers <training2024:effective-volto/development/vscode>`.